open5e/open5e/source/monsters/tome-of-beasts/W/witchlight.rst

 target. *Hit:* 6 (1d4 + 4) radiant damage.

-**Flash (Recharge 5–6).** The witchlight emits a bright burst of light that blinds all sighted creatures within 30 feet for 1d4 rounds unless they succeed on a DC 10 Constitution saving throw.
+**Flash (Recharge 5–6).** The witchlight emits a bright burst of light that renders all sighted creatures within 30 feet :ref:`srd:blinded` for 1d4 rounds unless they succeed on a DC 10 Constitution saving throw.